ManishaRezaPaul/Crowdfunding_ETL/README.md

 * Convert the "contact_id" column to the integer type.
 * Split each "name" column value into a first and a last name, and place each in a new column.
 * Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.

+# Create the Campaign DataFrame
+1. Extract and transform the crowdfunding.xlsx Excel data to create a campaign DataFrame has the following columns:
+* The "cf_id" column
+* The "contact_id" column
+* The "company_name" column
+* The "blurb" column, renamed to "description"
+* The "goal" column, converted to the float data type
+* The "pledged" column, converted to the float data type
+* The "outcome" column
+* The "backers_count" column
+* The "country" column
+* The "currency" column
+* The "launched_at" column, renamed to "launch_date" and with the UTC times converted to the datetime format
+* The "deadline" column, renamed to "end_date" and with the UTC times converted to the datetime format
+* The "category_id" column, with unique identification numbers matching those in the "category_id" column of the category DataFrame
+* The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory
+2. Export the campaign DataFrame as campaign.csv and save it to your GitHub repository.

+# Create the Crowdfunding Database
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBD Links to an external site.
+2. Use the information from the ERD to create a table schema for each CSV file.
+(Note: Remember to specify the data types, primary keys, foreign keys, and other constraints.)
+3. Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
+4. Create a new Postgres database, named crowdfunding_db.
+5. Using the database schema, create the tables in the correct order to handle the foreign keys.
+6. Verify the table creation by running a SELECT statement for each table.
+7. Import each CSV file into its corresponding SQL table.
+8. Verify that each table has the correct data by running a SELECT statement for each.